 Touted by Dance Magazine as “revitalizing jazz dance in the Twin Cities area,” we are the only organization in Minnesota and one of few in the nation dedicated to creating, presenting and conducting outreach work inspired by jazz and other American social dance ideas including tap, hip-hop styles, and many others.
 From our co-founding by Erinn Liebhard and Heather P. Westerlund in 2008 through our 10th anniversary in 2018, our programming focus was an annual production that featured 7-9 dance works by different line-ups of mostly local and some visiting artists each year who each had their own casts, celebrating the breadth of what ‘jazz and American social/ vernacular’ ideas in dance can mean.

 After 10 successful years of this model, we decided to innovate around our core mission in 2019 by shifting our programming to include performance and education-based outreach work and regular training and performance opportunities in a company model for local dancers.
-We produce two evening-length productions per year, one in the Winter featuring the work of Artistic and Executive Director Erinn Liebhard and the other in the Summer – The Cohort – that continues to offer a presenting platform to local and visiting choreographers creating jazz and American social dance-inspired works for the stage, and since 2022, for the screen as well.
+We produce two evening-length productions per year, one in the Winter featuring the work of Artistic and Executive Director Erinn Liebhard and the other in the Summer, which continues to offer a presenting platform to local and visiting choreographers creating jazz and American social dance-inspired works for the stage, and since 2022, for the screen as well.
+We also conduct a variety of education-based outreach work for K-12, older adult, professional dance and general populations, and tour performances to other parts of Minnesota and beyond.

-We acknowledge that our work occurs on the traditional lands of the Dakota people, and honor with gratitude the land itself and the people who have stewarded it throughout the generations, including the Ojibwe and other indigenous nations.
+We acknowledge that our work occurs on Dakhóta Oyáte lands, and honor with gratitude the land itself and the people who have stewarded it throughout the generations.
 We also acknowledge that as a company built around jazz and American social dances, forms with African diasporic roots and branches, anti-racism and intersectional justice efforts must also be central in our work.
 We view bettering these efforts as an ongoing journey, and welcome you to read more about this at our Anti-Racism page.

 | PEOPLE |

-• Brian J. Evans: Assistant Professor of Dance @ Bates College (Artistic & Production)
+- Brian J. Evans: Assistant Professor of Dance @ Bates College (Programming & IDEA)

-• Erinn Liebhard: Artistic Director @ Rhythmically Speaking, Dance Artist @ Freelance (Artistic & Production)
+- Erinn Liebhard: Artistic Director @ Rhythmically Speaking, Dance Artist @ Freelance (Programming & Marketing)

-• Kristoffer Olson: Associate Director, Analytics @ ICF Next, Kristoffer Olson @ Funny Magician (Data, Tech & Entrepreneurship)
+- Kristoffer Olson: Director of Supply Chain Analytics @ Shutterfly, Kristoffer Olson @ Funny Magician (Programming & Marketing)

-• Zoe Sealy (Advisory): Professor Emeritus @ U of MN Dance Program, Retired Artistic Director @ MN Jazz Dance Co (Artistic, Production & Management)
+- Zoe Sealy (Advisory): Professor Emeritus @ U of MN Dance Program, Retired Artistic Director @ MN Jazz Dance Co (Programming & Management)

 Nieya Amezquita: